auraecosystem/examples/gotypes/go-types.md

 	func (*Named) Obj() *TypeName
 	func (*Named) Underlying() Type

 The `Named` type's `Obj` method returns the `TypeName` object, which provides the name, position, and other properties of the declaration.
 Conversely, the `TypeName` object's `Type` method returns the `Named` type.

+A `Named` type may appear as the receiver type in a method declaration.
+Methods are associated with the _brand_ of type (the `Named` type), not the name (the `TypeName` object); it's possible---though cryptic---to declare a method on a `Named` type using one of its aliases.
 The `NumMethods` and `Method` methods enumerate the declared methods associated with this `Named` type (or a pointer to it), in the order they were declared.